isu-digital/isu-thesaurus/pages/about.md

 ## User guide

-Use this site to select concepts for use in metadata for digital collections, finding aid descriptions, and bibliographic records.
+Metadata creators can use this site to select concepts for use in metadata for digital collections, finding aid descriptions, and bibliographic records.
+Researchers and writers can discover and use preferred subject terms and names for people and groups.
+Anyone can explore concepts and resources associated with the Iowa State community.

 ### Items

-Find information about each term on individual item pages—for example, [4-H clubs](https://isu-digital.github.io/isu-thesaurus/items/isut001.html).
+Find information about each term on individual item pages—for example, [4-H clubs](https://digital.lib.iastate.edu/isulv/items/isut001.html).

-On these pages, linked values point to related terms in the collection.
-Linked buttons [description] open external authority records via URI.
+On these pages, linked values point to related terms in ISULV, external authority records, or related resources.

 To aid your selection of a term, review the definition, usage notes, related terms, and other information on the page.
 Be advised that some usage notes recommend the assignment of multiple related terms.

-For details about each property, see our **Metadata elements page** [link to section or separate page].
+For details about each property, see the [Metadata elements (properties)](#metadata-elements-properties) section.

 ### Menus